Opinions Issued In Response To Questions From Industry & Public February 2006 Through February 2018

 Some service providers have suggested that this service is not regulated if the "guards" do not wear security uniforms and do not come into contact with the public.
 However, neither of these factors is relevant to the analysis.
 These factors are relevant only to whether the exemption provided in Section 1702.323 is applicable, which governs employees who are providing security "in connection with the affairs of the employer."
 The "affairs of the employer" are those matters related to the employer's internal operations or protection of the employer's own property, not the contractual, business affairs of the employer.
 At issue is whether the person has contracted to perform the services of a guard company, as defined above, or is employed by a guard company to perform such services.

-On the other hand, if access is not controlled, the person is merely recording information regarding who enters or leaves the premises and does not perform any regulated activities (as described in Section 1702.108), then no license or registration is required.
+On the other hand, if access is not controlled, the person is merely recording information regarding who enters or leaves the premises and does not perform any regulated activities (as described in Section 1702.108), then no license is required.
 This analysis is necessarily fact specific.

 March 15, 2006